-I’ve had medical issues since I was 41 – asthma, breast cancer, congestive heart failure, lupus, and rheumatoid arthritis – yet I’ve never let these issues define who I am or what I do,” said 57-year-old Claire C. of Creve Coeur, Mo.
+Despite a range of health obstacles, 57-year-old Claire C. of Creve Coeur, Mo refuses to let anything limit of define her.
 “I’m not going to let anything stop me from doing the things I enjoy – and that includes my knees.”

 Claire, a master gardener, volunteers with her gardening friends.
 They tend to the flowerbeds in some of St. Louis’ most beautiful gardens: Longview Farm House in Town and County, the historic Jewel Box in the City of St. Louis and Tappmeyer House in Creve Coeur.

 Four years ago, Claire felt a burning sensation in her right knee at the end of the day.
 “I’d walk up a hill while gardening and my knee joints didn’t feel totally tight,” she recalled.
 “On level ground, I felt as if I was going to fall.
 I wasn’t sure-footed anymore.
 It was an unstable feeling – like walking on sand.”

 Her symptoms continued to develop.
 “On a trip to Rome and Venice, Italy with my husband, I suddenly went down on a garden path,” Claire sadly recalled.
 “It was a bad fall – my pants ripped and my leg was bleeding.
 For seven days, we walked everywhere on cobblestone streets because there were no sidewalks.
 I was in pain and feared falling again.
 I felt as if I left pieces of my right knee all over Italy.”